Arathne/opengl-examples-2/square-1/readme.md

-### single Vertex Array Object, Vertex Buffer Object, and Element Buffer Object with shaders hard coded into the program
+### single vertex array bbject, vertex buffer object, and element buffer object with shaders hard coded into the program